bkecskemeti/RoboND-DeepLearning-Project/writeup/writeup.md

 #### Architectures

 I tried two different FCNs to solve the "Follow Me" task, one with 4 encoder/decoder blocks, and another with only 2 encoder/decoder blocks.

+Initially, I expected the deeper network to perform better, however it turned out that actually the smaller network with 2 encoder/decoder blocks outperforms the deeper network with the parameters and data I provided.
+(See results below.)
+One reason for that might be, that the dataset is not particularly big and the deeper network has more weights and is more prone to overfitting.

 #### Network 1 (FCN-2)